SergioGraciaCorreia/CalculadoraWpf/README.md

-# WPF Calculator
+# Dora la Calculadora WPF

-🧮 **WPF Calculator** is a simple and functional desktop application built with C# and WPF (Windows Presentation Foundation).
+🧮 **Dora la Calculadora** is a simple and functional desktop application built with C# and WPF (Windows Presentation Foundation).
 This app allows you to perform basic mathematical calculations like addition, subtraction, multiplication, and division.

 ### 🔥 Features
 - ✔️ Friendly and simple graphical interface